Advisor FAQs for missing grades (spring 2024)

 A: The first inquiry should go to the instructor; then to the chair of the course-sponsoring agency; then to the dean.
 Advisors can help students by clarifying the appropriate referral process, by helping them understand any implications of receiving P grades, and by acknowledging the discomfort that often accompanies ambiguity.

-Q: If a student knows they didn't pass, but has a missing grade, or a P grade, and needs to retake the course in Summer Session - should the student be enrolled with an OVR code?
-If so, who should do this?
+Q: If a student is certain they didn't pass, but has a missing grade, or a P grade, and is trying to retake the course, should the student be enrolled with an OVR code?

 Q: How do we handle a case where a student had a P for a requirement and then it is later reported as a non passing grade?